bnbrown2/antlr-compiler/README.txt

 This file contains the source code that the interpreter will run.

 gen directory:
-this directory is full of files created by antlr in order for it to correctly process the input code.
+this directory is full of files created by antlr in order for it to correctly process the input code (Lexer, Parser, Visitor)